 ‘The blue will come out in the wash,’ he had prophesied cheerfully.
 ‘I doubt if it’s a fast colour’” (99-100).

-However, Jane’s infatuation with progressive feminism is short-lived.
-When she returns home from Bryn Mawr, now a slightly older woman in her 20s, Jane finds renewed love for her family’s upper-middle class standards and traditions, and she quickly loses her desire to enter the labor market and ‘make something of herself’ as Bryn Mawr had instructed.
+However, Jane’s infatuation with feminism is short-lived.
+When she returns home from Bryn Mawr, now a slightly older woman in her 20s, Jane finds renewed satisfaction with her family’s upper-middle class standards and traditions, and she quickly loses her desire to enter the labor market and ‘make something of herself’ (as Bryn Mawr had instructed her to do).
 Jane attends parties and cotillons (Note: a cotillon is a French word for a courtly dance.
-It refers to parties in which young women, in effect, present themselves to suitors for courtship and eventually marriage).
+It refers to parties in which a young woman, in effect, presents herself to potential suitors for courtship and marriage).
 Gradually, Jane is courted by a handsome but slightly aloof man named Stephen Carver.
-At first she claims not to love him, but as time passes with no other fetching prospects (as well as a surprising letter from André announcing his intent remain in France after all these years) Jane, somewhat reluctantly, decides to marry Stephen.
+At first she claims not to love him, but as time passes, and with no other serious prospects (as well as a surprising letter from André announcing his intent remain in France after all these years) Jane, somewhat reluctantly, decides to marry Stephen.

 Time goes by and the war in Europe drags on.
 Agnes has found success with her theatrical plays in New York.
 Jane’s daughter announces an engagement, much like a youthful Jane once did many years prior with her first love, André.
 Jane’s family now lives in North Chicago in Lakewood, on the cusp of the Skokie Valley.
 Jane’s father sadly dies in his seventies, and then Stephen’s father dies leaving behind a large inheritance for the family, meanwhile Jane’s daughter becomes embroiled in a torrid affair causing scandal and divorce.
 She remarries in Paris where, in the end, Jane finally reconnects with her first love, André.
 He is now an artist and Jane visits his studio, but he seems to have grown into disillusioned man according to Jane.
 She quickly leaves and returns with Stephen to the United States.
 Perhaps the old patrician customs of her mother’s generation are, indeed, superior after all.